isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1215.md

 ---
-title: CSG - Autodesk AEC Collection - Single User Annual Subscription
+title: The AEC Collection provides BIM and CAD software, including Revit, Civil 3D, and AutoCAD, enabling designers, engineers, and contractors to efficiently deliver high quality building and infrastructure projects.
+With the AEC Collection, teams can create in new ways, explore what's possible, and build with confidence.
 permalink: /productivity-solutions-grant/solutionrepo/solution1215
 ---

 ### Description

-The AEC Collection provides BIM and CAD software, including Revit, Civil 3D, and AutoCAD, enabling designers, engineers, and contractors to efficiently deliver high quality building and infrastructure projects.
-With the AEC Collection, teams can create in new ways, explore what's possible, and build with confidence.
+201600202R

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_CSG_Software_Annex_3_CR_wef_25_Feb_2021_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria